pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 this.

-## Bounce the ball off the top and bottom of the table
+## Bounce the ball off the top and bottom of the court

 This is a similar problem to bouncing the ball off a bat, except the code needs to check the _y_ coordinate, and work with the `y_velocity`